 The good news: restoration of habitat can be achieved with very little effort on the part of concerned gardeners.
 You can easily offset this loss of a critical host plant in your own yard by planting milkweed, the vital host plant for Monarch butterflies.

-Monarch larvae feed exclusively on Milkweed plants, and we grow a native Milkweed species: Butterfly Milkweed (Asclepias Tuberosa) that has been recommended by Monarch Watch, Wild Ones and the North American Butterfly Association.
+Monarch larvae feed exclusively on Milkweed plants, and we grow native Milkweed species, including Butterfly Milkweed (Asclepias Tuberosa) that has been recommended by Monarch Watch, Wild Ones and the North American Butterfly Association.

 The Monarch Life Cycle: